miku/exploreio/Solutions.md

 error, which might not be nil.
 If Read takes too long, we return a custom `ErrTimeout`.

-The buffered channel allows the goroutine to send a result into.
-It does not block on send and therefore will be able to finish, even after a timeout.
+The buffered channel allows the goroutine to send a result into: It does not block on send and therefore will be able to finish, even if a timeout occured.

 S28
 ---